-How to De-Duplicate Your Photos: The Simple Way
+How to De-Duplicate your photos the Simple Way

-Here’s a few ideas:
+Here are a few ideas:

 - Give copies to the people (or their families) in the photos, who may be delighted to have a print they haven’t seen or had forgotten about.